 Step 1: Gather Some Financial Information

 Now that you’ve adopted the correct mindset about budgets, or spending plans, and gained an understanding of their real purpose, it’s time to build your own.
-But before you download some fancy software program or start populating a super complex Excel spreadsheet, you’ll want to gather a detailed list of your income and expenses.
+But before you download some fancy software program or start filling out a budget worksheet, you’ll want to gather a detailed list of your net income (take-home pay) and fixed expenses.

 Step 2: Select a Budgeting Method

-In essence, you want to figure out how you’ll budget your money to meet your most pressing financial goals.
+In essence, you want to figure out how you’ll budget your money so you can build up your savings for emergencies and the future.
 (No, it’s not a one-size-fits-all approach, and your needs could change over time).

 Many financial experts recommend the 70:20:10 or 50:30:20 method, but it all just depends on what you’re trying to accomplish.
-The 70:20:10 method suggests that you allocate 70 percent of your income to expenses, 20 percent to savings, and the remaining 10 percent to debt.
+The 70:20:10 method suggests that you allocate 70 percent of your income to expenses, 20 percent to savings, and the remaining 10 percent to debt repayment.

 Under the 50:30:20 method, 50 percent goes to expenses, 30 percent goes to wants, and 20 percent goes to a combination of debt and savings.

-For example, 70:20:10 may work for someone with a healthy emergency fund and minimal debt.
+For example, 70:20:10 may work for someone with a healthy emergency fund and minimal debt repayment.
 By contrast, an individual with a healthy amount of disposable income but loads of debt could probably benefit more from the 50:30:20 method.

 Step 3: Create Your Budget